psidex/CustomBangSearch/docs/supported-engines.md

 startpage.com | ✅ |
 ecosia.org | ✅ |
 searx.be | ✅ |
-qwant.com | ❌ | Because it GETs https://api.qwant.com/v3/search/web?q= in the background, not in `main_frame`.
-Even if we did catch it, redirecting that doesn't redirect the actual page the user is loading. kagi.com | ✅ |
+qwant.com | ❌ | Does not work because it GETs https://api.qwant.com/v3/search/web?q= in the background, not in `main_frame`.
+Even if we did catch it, redirecting that doesn't redirect the actual page the user is loading.
+Support could be added if there's interest. kagi.com | ✅ |